Michigan Minimum Auto Insurance Requirements in 2026 (Coverage You Need in MI)

 Yes, you have to have PIP insurance in Michigan.
 PIP coverage provides unlimited medical benefits, lost wages, and other related costs for injuries sustained in an auto accident, regardless of fault.
 However, as of July 2020, Michigan’s personal injury protection requirements have changed.

-Drivers have the option to choose different levels of PIP coverage or opt out entirely, under certain conditions, if they have qualifying health insurance coverage that specifically covers auto accident injuries.
+Drivers can choose different levels of PIP coverage or opt-out entirely, under certain conditions, if they have qualifying health insurance coverage that specifically covers auto accident injuries.
+Stop overpaying for auto insurance.
+Enter your ZIP code to find out if you can get a better deal.

 Can I opt out of Personal Injury Protection (PIP) coverage in Michigan?

-Yes, as of July 2020, Michigan drivers have the option to opt out of Personal Injury Protection (PIP) coverage if they have qualifying health insurance coverage that specifically covers auto accident injuries.
-However, it’s important to carefully consider the implications of opting out, as it may impact your ability to receive comprehensive medical coverage for injuries sustained in an auto accident.
+Yes, as of July 2020, Michigan drivers can opt out of Personal Injury Protection (PIP) coverage if they have qualifying health insurance coverage that specifically covers auto accident injuries.
+However, it’s important to consider the implications of opting out, as it may impact your ability to receive comprehensive medical coverage for injuries sustained in an auto accident.

 What is Property Protection Insurance (PPI) in Michigan?